-FOLLOW OUR PODCAST ON (search opentheword):
+FOLLOW OUR PODCAST (search opentheword):

-Hi, my name is Dean Smith and in this episode, we will try to find out why December 25th was chosen as the date for Christ’s birthday.
+Hi my name is Dean Smith and in this episode we will try to find out why December 25th was chosen as the date for Christ’s birthday.
 The real reason may surprise you.

 With Christmas around the corner, many of the less-reverent types like down-playing the day by telling us the early Church selected December 25 as the date to celebrate Christ’s birth because it was trying to stamp out the celebration of a pagan festival that took place at the end of December.

-Originally called Saturnalia, this pagan celebration marked the end of the winter solstice, which typically takes place on December 21, when the days start getting longer.
+Originally called Saturnalia, this pagan celebration marked the end of winter solstice, that typically takes place on December 21, when the days start getting longer.
 Essentially, this pagan festival was a form of sun worship as people celebrated the sun’s victory over darkness, and it was typically celebrated between December 17 and 23.